designesse/getting-and-cleaning-data-course-project/CodeBook.md

 The resulting data_frame from the 5th step is available as the get-data-035-course-project.txt file.
 You can also export this data frame by uncommenting the last line of the run_analysis.R and run it or run the run_analysis.R and use the mean_std_by_subject_activity data frame to export it as desired.

+The run_analysis.R script also contains the steps as well as additional comments to explain how the steps have ben implemented.